![[BOTTOM]](to-bottm.gif)

 He/she shall keep a record of the sources and amount of all monies received and all

-disbursements made, and shall render complete financial reports to the members of the Club
+disbursements made and shall render complete financial reports to the members of the Club

-petition signed by a majority of the membership.
+a result of petition signed by a majority of the membership.

 -